- WHAT WE DO

 Posted on Tue, 07/25/2017 - 02:42

-Technavio predicts that by 2020, the market for corporate mobile learning solutions will record a CAGR of approximately 17%.
+Technavio predicts that by 2020, the market for corporate m learning solutions will record a CAGR of approximately 17%.
 But despite these predictions, mobile learning faces challenges in the corporate training sector.
 These challenges must be overcome to reap the advantages of m-learning for employees.

 Here are four challenges that create barriers to the adoption of mobile learning strategy.